On symplectic birational self-maps of projective hyperk\"{a}hler manifolds of K3$^{[n]}$-type: Cohomological action of symplectic birational maps

 Let $N_{24}$ be the \textsl{Leech lattice}, i.e. the unique unimodular negative definite lattice of rank $24$ without $(-2)$-classes.
-The final ingredient we need is the following result that allows $g^2$ to be seen as an element of the so-called Conway group $Co_0\coloneqq \ho(N_{24})$.
-The advantage of doing so, is that one can use the classification of $S_G(N_{24})$ for any finite group action $G\subset Co_0$ as in \cite{HohnMason290FixedPt}.
+The final ingredient we need is the following result that allows us to see certain finite order maps in $\Bir(X)$ as elements of the so-called Conway group $Co_0\coloneqq \ho(N_{24})$.
+The advantage of doing so is that one can use the classification of $S_G(N_{24})$ for any finite group action $G\subset Co_0$ as in \cite{HohnMason290FixedPt}.
 The original idea of using $N_{24}$ in this way is due to Gaberdiel, Hohenegger and Volpato \cite[B2]{GHRSymmK3SigmaModels}.
-We use the following more conveniant form, that appears in \cite[Prop.\ 2.4]{GGOVSympRigidOG10}, see \cite[\S 2.2]{HuybrechtsDerivedCatK3ConwayGrp}.
+We use the following more convenient form, which appears in \cite[Prop.\ 2.4]{GGOVSympRigidOG10}, see \cite[\S 2.2]{HuybrechtsDerivedCatK3ConwayGrp}.

-\begin{lemma} Let $L$ be a lattice and let $G\subset \ho(L)$ be a subgroup of isometries which acts trivially on the discriminant group $A_L$.
+\begin{lemma} Let $L$ be a lattice and let $G\subset \ho(L)$ be a subgroup of isometries that acts trivially on the discriminant group $A_L$.
 Assume that $S_G(L)$ is negative definite and does not contain $(-2)$-classes.
 If there exists a primitive embedding $S_G(L) \subset \Lambda_{1,25}$ into the unique unimodular lattice of signature $(1,25)$, then $G$ is isomorphic to a subgroup of the Conway group $Co_0$ such that

 \end{lemma}

 In order to use this, we need to prove the next property.